Friday, March 22, 2024

 Train

 One big down-side to train travel, however, is strikes!
 We were in Italy during a train strike and needed to get from the cruise ship port in Civitavecchia to Rome.
 Our train was not listed among the "guaranteed trains" on the Trenitalia website, so we had to rent a car to drive the hour from the port to the city.
+Our travel in Italy has been affected by train strikes on two different trips.
+One time we ended up renting a car and driving to our destination, and the next time we were able to purchase different tickets that just took us longer to get there.
+Just be ready to be flexible.

 Planned Train Strikes in Italy